jiegec/ctf-writeups/2025-10-25-qiangwang-nitai-quals-2025/FMS.md

 enc = bytes.fromhex(p.recvline().decode().strip())

 # generate key
-# compute state before generation key and iv
+# compute state before generation of key and iv
+# note the extra 4 when logging in
 state = seed
 for i in range(len(nums) + 4):
     state = (a * state + b) % modulus